Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Introduction

-The author would like to thank Professor Ngaiming Mok, Director, and Professor Yum-Tong Siu, C.V.
+{\bf Acknowledgments.} The author would like to thank Professor Ngaiming Mok, Director, and Professor Yum-Tong Siu, C.V.
 Starr Visiting Professor, for inviting him at the Hong Kong University's Department of Mathematics during August 4--14, 2009 when parts of the present memoir were finalized and presented orally at a Summer conference entitled ``{\em Workshop on Complex Geometry}''.
-Mainly, he must express his debt to the works~\cite{ rou2006a, rou2006b} by Erwan Rousseau for $n = \kappa = 3$ to whom the present general Schur bundle strategy was borrowed, and also, he would like to mention his debt to the works~\cite{ bru1972, bru1997} by Peter Brückmann.
-Besides, the present memoir has benefited of enlightening discussions with Simone Diverio and with Alain Lascoux.
+Mainly, he must express his debt to the works~\cite{ rou2006a, rou2006b} by Erwan Rousseau for $n = \kappa = 3$ to whom the present general Schur bundle strategy was borrowed, and also, he would like to mention his debt to the works~\cite{ bru1972, bru1997} by Peter Br\"uckmann.
+Besides, the present memoir has benefited of enlightening discussions with Alain Lascoux.
 Pascal Dingoyan indicated appropriate references.
 Jacky Cresson and Michel Petitot provided information about multiple polylogarithms.
 Lionel Darondeau suggested a few expositional improvements.

 }